 Wait times for water rides vary wildly based upon season and crowd levels.
 Assuming the weather and waits are conducive, start by heading deeper into Islands of Adventure and doing Jurassic Park River Adventure.
 Then backtrack to Toon Lagoon and do Dudley Do-Right’s Ripsaw Falls and Popeye & Bluto’s Bilge-Rat Barges (in that order).
 We’d recommend skipping Ripsaw Falls if its posted wait time is over 20 minutes.
 The other two are must-dos.

-Air Dry (Low Setting) – At this point, you’ll have knocked out 6-7 attractions at Islands of Adventure that can fairly be considered headliners.
+Air Dry (Low Setting) – At this point, you’ll have knocked out over a half dozen attractions at Islands of Adventure that can fairly be considered headliners.
 That’s a solid start to your day at IoA!
 Now is a fine time to slow down a bit, doing the Raptor Encounter, exploring Jurassic Park, and just slowly drying off while strolling across the park.

 If you have some time before lunch, we’d also recommend knocking out a “kiddie coaster” or two.
 Options for this are Pteranodon Flyers in Jurassic Park or Flight of the Hippogriff in Wizarding World of Harry Potter.
 The former requires a child while the latter is clearly geared towards them–and hardcore Potterheads.
 Skip both if you don’t have kids in tow.